Cardioversion

 What happens during the procedure?

 Your health care team can perform cardioversion in a hospital or clinic.
-If medicines bring back your normal rhythm, you may not need electrical cardioversion.
+If medications bring back your normal rhythm, you may not need electrical cardioversion.
 If you need electrical cardioversion, it may be done right away or scheduled for another day.

 During an electrical cardioversion: